Michaelar1/JavaScript-Projects/README.md

 * [Concatenated String Challenge](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Concatenated%20_String_Challenge)
 * [String Assignment](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/String_Assignment)
 * [Alert and Expressions Project](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Project1_expressions_alert)

+# Boolean Challenge
+  In this challenge, using the console.log() method, I made the browser's Developer Tools console display "false" using Boolean Logic.

 ### Not a Number Challenge
   This was a challenge to use NaN functions to get the browser to display NaN for a function, true for a function using isNaN, and false for a function using isNan.